Aerospace Technology Systems Corporation: MiG Technical Centre (MTC)

-Logistic Centre
+Logistic Centre (LC)

 Provides support by procurement of Russian made aircraft spare parts, consumables components and parts and POL for both Mikoyan MiG-29 and Sukhoi Su-30 aircraft.
 The logistics division is also located in Kuantan.
 The main function of the logistics division is to provide comprehensive support to Su-30MKM aircraft including the supply of spare parts, repair of aircraft avionic and mechanical components as well as providing technical services to the RMAF.

 The logistics division has a network of vendors who have been audited and appointed from within and outside the country.
 This appointed vendor has been certified by the Air Assistance Command Headquarters (MPBU) and is listed in ATSC-AVL-001.

 Engineering Development Centre (EDC)

 EDC currently located in Gambang serve as the research and development center for ATSC.
 EDC focuses on repair work without reliance on OEMs as well as equipment development for Su-30MKM aircraft.
-The development of EDC is in line with the government’s aspiration to expand the capabilities of local vendors in the aerospace industry.
+The development of EDC is in line with the government's aspiration to expand the capabilities of local vendors in the aerospace industry.